history-lab/archiving-digital-records/10-pdf-pitfalls.md

 # (Some) PDF Pitfalls
 ---
 # Mueller Report
-Three part series from the PDF Association
+Three-part series from the PDF Association
 1. [A Technical and Cultural Assessment of the Mueller Report PDF](https://pdfa.org/a-technical-and-cultural-assessment-of-the-mueller-report-pdf/) 2019-04-19
 2. [Even with OCR, the Mueller Report PDF isn't fully searchable](https://pdfa.org/even-with-ocr-the-mueller-report-pdf-isnt-fully-searchable/) 2019-04-20
 3. [DoJ reposts the Mueller Report!](https://pdfa.org/doj-reposts-the-mueller-report/)